YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section
 of the Camlp5 Manual.
 The Camlp5 module [Pcaml](https://camlp5.github.io/doc/htmlc/pcaml.html) that
 is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37)
-by the formula parser, predefines the entries  `expr` and `ctyp`,  and they are  extended by our EXTEND statement.
+by the formula parser, provides the entry names  `expr` and `ctyp` which have predefined [standard definitions](camlp5_src_ref/pa_o.ml#L556) that are extended by our EXTEND statement with the entries of the same name.

 Other entries  are  locally defined.
 The global indicator declares all and only predefined entries within the extend-body.
 As far as the semantics is concerned entries are parsers for syntactic categories.
 From now on we use the words "entry" and "parser"